-As you start your research for your humanities or social studies project, you will need sources for primary documents such as original letters, interviews, images, art, research at many others.
+As you start your research for your humanities or social studies project, you will need sources for primary documents.
+These may include original letters, interviews, images, and art.
 Understanding copyright law terms will help you avoid plagiarism.

-This website contains “…57,642,199 artworks, artefacts, books, films and music from European museums, galleries, libraries and archives”.
-Its extensive archive allows you to explore primary sources in geography, history, art, fashion and many others.
+Europeana Pro contains “57,642,199 artworks, artefacts, books, films and music from European museums, galleries, libraries and archives.”

 Anaïs Toudouze.
 White lace ballgown and a Spanish fancy dress costume.
 Le Conseiller des Dames, Paris, c.1850.
 (Source: https://www.europeana.eu/portal/en)

 HathiTrust is a digital library that has partnered with institutions around the word.
 This digital library contains millions of digitized works.
 Although you have to be affiliated with one of their partner universities to have full access, there are some limited guest abilities.
 So, as a student, you may have full access through your school or college.